abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 ## Pre-requisites if not done already

-1. Install Ambari 2.1 on CentOS 7
+1. Install HDP 2.3 using Ambari 2.1

 ```
 systemctl stop firewalld